Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Introduction

 Further, the concept of limit of a SGNN on large random graphs has shown fruitful to tackle several problems.
-For instance, multiple works from different authors, among which~\cite{keriven_convergence_2020, maskey_transferability_2023, levie_transferability_2021, ruiz_transferability_2021, cervino_transference_2023}, have focus on stability to deformation or transferability.
-The idea being that, since the same GNN can be applied to any graph, no matter its size or structure, we expect the outputs to be close on similar graphs, which is particularly relevant for large random graphs drawn from the same (or almost same) model.
-Concerning the expressive power on large graphs, Keriven \emph{et al.} exploit their convergence theorems from~\cite{keriven_convergence_2020, keriven_universality_2021} to propose a description of the function space that SGNNs on random graphs can approximate in~\cite{keriven_what_functions_2023} and derive certain properties of universality.
+For instance, multiple works from different authors, among which~\cite{keriven_convergence_2020, maskey_transferability_2023, levie_transferability_2021, ruiz_stability_transferability_2021, cervino_transference_2023}, have focused on stability to deformation or transferability.
+The idea is that, since the same GNN can be applied to any graph, no matter its size or structure, we expect the outputs to be close on similar graphs, which is particularly relevant for large random graphs drawn from the same (or almost the same) model.
+Concerning the expressive power on large graphs,~\cite{keriven_convergence_2020, keriven_universality_2021} exploit their convergence theorems to propose a description of the function space that SGNNs on random graphs can approximate in~\cite{keriven_what_2023} and derive certain properties of universality.
 About other topics related to the learning procedure such as generalization as well as oversmoothing, the authors in~\cite{maskey_generalization_2022} derive a generalization bound that gets tighter for large graphs, while the results described in~\cite{keriven_oversmoothing_2022} make use of Latent Position random graphs to search a threshold between beneficial finite smoothing and oversmoothing.

-Beyond random graphs, large (dense) graphs can be described through the theory of graphons~\cite{lovasz_large_2012}.
-Indeed, with the so-called cut metric, the space of all graphs can be completed to obtain a compact space: the space of graphons, in which any graphon is a limit of discrete graphs.
-Several works aim to characterize the convergence of GNNs on large graphs with these mathematical tools.
-In~\cite{ruiz_graphon_2020, maskey2023transferability}, the authors define limits of graph polynomial filters of SGNNs designed from graph shift operators as integral operators \emph{w.r.t.} the underlying graphon, and make use of the theory of self adjoint operators and Hilbert spaces to study them.
-More recently, authors in~\cite{boker2023fine} consider a continuous version of the WL test via graphon estimation to study expressive power and the paper~\cite{levie2023graphonsignal} is devoted to extend the concept of sampling graphs from graphon to sampling graph signals from graphon signals.
+Beyond random graphs, large (dense) graphs can be described through the theory of graphons~\citep{lovasz_large_2012}, and several works aim to characterize the convergence of GNNs on large graphs with these mathematical tools.
+In~\cite{ruiz_graphon_neural_networks_2020, maskey_transferability_2023}, the authors define limits of graph polynomial filters of SGNNs designed from graph shift operators as integral operators with regard to the underlying graphon, and make use of the theory of self-adjoint operators and Hilbert spaces to study them.
+More recently, authors in~\cite{boker_finegrained_2023} consider a continuous version of the WL test via graphon estimation to study expressive power and the paper~\cite{levie_graphonsignal_2023} is devoted to extending the concept of sampling graphs from graphon to sampling graph signals from graphon signals.